MQuaresma/wait-a-sec/README.md

 # wait-a-sec
-Node module for setting a custom spinner for wait times
+Node module for setting a custom spinner for load times